Q1 2014 complete financial tables (download PDF)

 enterprise IT cloud company, today announced its financial results for

-$0.10 per basic and diluted share, compared to a GAAP net loss of
+per basic and diluted share, compared with a GAAP net loss of

-$0.01 per basic and diluted share, compared to a non‑GAAP net loss
+loss per basic and diluted share, compared with a non‑GAAP net

 of Operations GAAP to Non‑GAAP Reconciliation” for a

 Deferred revenue of $308.5 million, a 16% increase compared to

 the $266.7 million reported at the end of the prior

 Billings of $180.8 million, a 9% increase compared to the $166.2

 million reported in the previous quarter and a 64% increase

 compared to the $110.3 million reported for the same period last